 There are different types of child custody.
 Physical custody refers to a child's living arrangements after divorce or separation.
 It's important that both parents understand what these kinds of terms mean and how their custody agreement can bind them.

 Child custody arrangements and parental rights will vary depending on the circumstances.
 Parents should know about the types of child custody before a custody battle.

-The following provides a general overview of physical custody and what it means in the larger context of custody disputes.
+The following provides a general overview of the physical custody of a child.
+It also discusses what physical custody means in the larger context of custody disputes.

-In some situations, however, one parent is given sole custody.
-When a court gives a parent sole custody, the parent is given exclusive physical and legal custody of the child.
+In some situations, however, the court will give one parent sole custody.
+When a court gives a parent sole custody, the parent has exclusive physical and legal custody of the child.

 Need Help Resolving a Physical Custody Dispute?
 Get Legal Help Today

 Physical custody is always a difficult and emotionally challenging determination.
 An experienced attorney will know how to work with the court to get the best possible outcome for your child.
 They can provide you with helpful legal advice for your specific situation.

 Get started today and find a family law attorney near you with experience handling custody matters.